PyAV-Org/PyAV/docs/index.rst

 **PyAV** Documentation
 ======================

-**PyAV** aims to be a Pythonic binding for FFmpeg_ or Libav_.
-We aim to provide all of the power and control of the underlying library, but manage the gritty details for you as much as possible.
+**PyAV** is a Pythonic binding for FFmpeg_ or Libav_.
+We aim to provide all of the power and control of the underlying library, but manage the gritty details as much as possible.

 Currently we provide the basics of: